A Platform to Amplify Community-led Leadership and Development

 Why does the target community define this problem as urgent and/or a priority?
 How is the idea leveraging and empowering community assets to help create an environment for success?
 (1000 characters)

 Community members describe the plethora of NGO activity after the civil war and how the results of these activities are no longer apparent.
-There are many basic needs that remain unmet, and there are few opportunities to make strides toward meeting them.
-They speak of the urgency and importance in making decisions as a community and the need to effectively work together to achieve their goals.
+There are many basic needs that remain unmet, and there are few opportunities to make real progress or for individuals to engage in finding solutions.
+They convey the urgency and importance in making decisions as a community and the need to effectively work together with local governing bodies to achieve their goals.